See the latest vacancies and find out about working for MSF IrelandJobs in Ireland

 South Sudan: "They are waiting, hoping, she will wake"

-Lying on her side yesterday evening surrounded by family, five-year-old Achan opened her eyes for the first time in almost five days.
+Lying on her side yesterday evening surrounded by the family, five-year-old Achan opened her eyes for the first time in almost five days.

 Achan’s family has been by her bedside continuously since she was admitted to the Médecins Sans Frontières/Doctors Without Borders' (MSF) pediatric ward in Aweil Hospital, located in the malaria-prevalent northwestern quarter of South Sudan.